justcoding121/bible-alarm/.tools/Bible.Alarm.Audio.Links.Harvester/README.md

 ## Key Features

 ### Dependency Injection
-- Uses Microsoft.Extensions.DependencyInjection for IoC container
+- Uses Microsoft.Extensions.DependencyInjection for simple IoC container
 - All services are registered as singletons for optimal performance
 - Easy to test and mock individual services
+- Simple ServiceCollection approach (no HostBuilder overhead)

 ### Modular Design
 - Each service has a single responsibility